Willa Ford Clarifies 9/11 Comments After Suggesting Terrorist Attack Ended Her Music Career

 So much love to @4moms_hq for coming out with the smartest stroller ever!!!!
 This thing opens and closes by pushing a button, charges my cellphone, tells me the temp and distance I've walked.
 Oh and it lights the way! #nomorelegbruises #style #strollerlife #stroller #4moms #mompreneur #babyboy ????by @ographer

 For now, Willa continues her career in interior design, which has been a major success.
 She is married to the former NFL linebacker, Ryan Nece, with whom she has a son, Elijah Everett.
 She hasn’t completely ruled out music and would be on board to do another tour.
-The designer still has a large LGBT fanbase and and would love to tour the club circuit.
+The designer still has a large LGBT fan base and would love to tour the club circuit.

-[Featured Image by by Imeh Akpanudosen/Getty Images]
+[Featured Image by Imeh Akpanudosen/Getty Images]